 I’m going to tell you a story.
 I’m going to tell it slowly.
-So you remember it and pass it through time.
+So you remember it and pass it on.
+Through time.
 I’m going to trick you.
 But you need to wait until the end to find out how.This is the first part of a young adult fantasy story – ‘If and When’.
 The chapters will be released monthly here.

-There’s no turning back now, she thought.
-She stood opposite a shiny black door with large glass windows on either side.
+Her destination was in front of her.
+A shiny black door with large glass windows on either side.
 Inscribed in neat gold italics above the doorbell read: the past is only a moment away.

-“Sorry.. it doesn’t give a warning,” the technician said.
+“Sorry.
+It doesn’t give a warning,” the Technician said.

-She connected various white straps and wires to Ife’s arms and legs as she continued, “you’ll need to count backwards from ten once I place the head gear on.”
+She connected various white straps and wires to Ilyah’s arms and legs as she continued, “you’ll need to count backwards from ten once I place the head gear on.”

-“Yes, I know,” said Ife.
+“Yes, I know,” said Ilyah.

 “Right, remember the rules.
 Keep out of the way yet try to blend in.
 Firstly, you’ll need to….”

-“It’s all at the checkpoint.”
+“It’s all at the checkpoint,” finished the Technician.